LatentCRS: A Variational EM Framework for Bridging Semantics and Behavior in LLM-based Conversational Recommendation: Related Work

 \subsection{Conversational Recommender Systems}

 Conversational recommender systems (CRS) aim to provide accurate recommendations through interactions with users.
 Early approaches usually treated the recommendation and conversation components as two separate modules \cite{SunZ18, bi2019conversational, zhang2020conversational}.
 Initial work focused on how to interact with users by determining which attributes or items to query and by extracting information from user responses for more accurate recommendations \cite{christakopoulou2016towards, christakopoulou2018q}.
 Subsequent research extended these ideas to multi-turn conversational settings, often using reinforcement learning methods \cite{EstimationActionReflection2020, li2018towards, zhang2018towards, hu2022learning}.
-Although these methods were successful, they restricted user responses to binary signals (like or dislike), which limited the information that users could provide.
-The growing use of LLMs has introduced a new paradigm to interact with users, which inspired the design of LLM-based CRS \cite{jin2023lending, gao2023chat, he2023large, huang2023recommender, bao2024large}.
+Although these methods were successful, they restricted user responses to binary signals (like or dislike), thereby limiting the information that users could provide.
+The growing use of LLMs has introduced a new paradigm for interacting with users, which inspired the design of LLM-based CRS \cite{jin2023lending, gao2023chat, he2023large, huang2023recommender, bao2024large}.
 Some methods treat an LLM as an agent and the recommendation model as a tool \cite{gao2023chat, huang2023recommender, kemper2024retrieval}.
 Although this approach allows more expressive user responses, it still treats conversation and recommendation separately and only merges them through a binary flag to indicate when a recommendation should be made.
+Other methods integrate recommendation and conversation in a single framework.
+Because LLMs have strong text processing and reasoning abilities, some systems rely solely on LLMs to perform both tasks.
+For instance, certain approaches follow the ReAct framework \cite{DBLP:conf/iclr/YaoZYDSN023}, where the LLM is instructed to plan and reason, carry out specific actions, and adjust if mistakes are detected \cite{gao2023chat, he2023large, he2024reindex, xi2024memocrs}.
+Further approaches incorporate additional training of LLMs using interaction data \cite{yang2024item, yang2024unleashing, ravaut2024parameter}.
+However, these strategies ignore the collaborative knowledge found in traditional recommender systems, and they can be expensive due to frequent LLM calls or extensive fine-tuning.
+Moreover, their performance can be uncertain because many studies only compare them with baselines in cold-start situations \cite{jin2023lending, yang2024unleashing}.
+In contrast, we propose a more efficient approach that uses user intent as a bridge to incorporate users' long-term preferences from historical behavior and real-time interests from dialogue, enabling more accurate and adaptive recommendations and interactions with users.